avnav-layouts

 SignalK

-The signalk plugin also provides a couple of widgets - they especially contain formatters for values that are otherwise not included in AvNav like signalKCelsius to display temperatures in °C.
+The signalk integration also provides a couple of widgets - they especially contain formatters for values that are otherwise not included in AvNav like signalKCelsius to display temperatures in °C.

 They only make sense if you have appropriate signalk data, of course.